-14 C/OH NAME 15 Filer ID (Ethics Commission Filers) 16 NOTICE FROM POLITICAL COMMITTEE(S) SUPPORT THE CAN DIDATE / OFFICEHOLDER.
-THE SE EXPENDITURES MAY HAVE BEEN MADE W ITURES MADE BY POLITICAL COMMITTEES TO VITHOUT THE CANDIDATE'S OR OFFICEHOLDER'S HIS INFORMATION ONLY IF THEY RECEIVE NOTICE COMMITTEE NAME GENERAL COMMITTEE ADDRESS SPECIFIC COMMITTEE CAMPAIGN T REASURER NAME Additional Pages COMMITTEE CAMPAIGN TREASURER ADDRESS 17 CONTRIBUTION TOTALS 1.
-TOTAL POLITICAL CONTRIBUTIONS OF \$50 OR LESS (OTHER THAN PLEDGES, LOANS, OR GUARANTEES OF LOANS), UNLESS ITEMIZED 2.
-TOTAL POLITICAL CONTRIBUTIONS (OTHER THAN PLEDGES, LOANS, OR GUARANTEES OF LOANS) \$ EXPENDITURE TOTALS POLITICAL EXPENDITUF S ITEMIZED RES OF \$100 OR LESS, \$ 4.
-TOTAL POLITICAL EXPENDITURES \$ CONTRIBUTION BALANCE POLITICAL CONTRIBUTIO ONS MAINTAINED AS OF THE LAST r day \$ OUTSTANDING LOAN TOTALS PRINCIPAL AMOUNT OF AY OF THE REPORTING ALL OUTSTANDING LOANS AS OF PERIOD THE \$ 18 AFFIDAVIT perjury, that the accompanying report is formation required to be reported by me Signature of Car ndidate or Officeholder AFFIX NOTARY STAM IP/SEALABOVE Sworn to and subsc ribed before me, by the said , this the day of , 20, to certify which, witne ess my hand and seal of office Signature of officer : administering oath Printed name of officer administering oath Title of officer administering oath
+15 C/OH NAME 16 Filer ID (Ethics Commission Filers) 17 CONTRIBUTION TOTALS 1.
+TOTAL UNITEMIZED POLITICAL CONTRIBUTIONS (OTHER THAN PLEDGES, LOANS, OR GUARANTEES OF LOANS, OR CONTRIBUTIONS MADE ELECTRONICALLY) \$ 2.
+TOTAL POLITICAL CONTRIBUTIONS (OTHER THAN PLEDGES, LOANS, OR GUARANTEES OF LOANS) \$ EXPENDITURE TOTALS 3.
+TOTAL UNITEMIZED POLITICAL EXPENDITURE. \$ 4.
+TOTAL POLITICAL EXPENDITURES \$ CONTRIBUTION BALANCE 5.
+TOTAL POLITICAL CONTRIBUTIONS MAINTAINED AS OF THE LAS ST DAY \$ OUTSTANDING LOAN TOTALS 6.
+TOTAL PRINCIPAL AMOUNT OF ALL OUTSTANDING LOANS AS O LAST DAY OF THE REPORTING PERIOD THE \$ swear, or affirm, under penalty of perjury, that the accompanying report is tru- quired to be reported by me under Title 15, Election Code. e and correct and includes all information Signature of Ca ndidate or Officeholder Please complete either option below: (1) Affidavit NOTARY STAMP/SEA NL .
+Sworn to and subscribed before me by this the day of, 20, to certify / which, witness my hand and seal of office.
+Signature of officer administ ering oath Printed name of officer administering oath Title of officer administering oath OR (2) Unsworn Declarat ion My name is , and my date of birth is My address is ,,, ,, state) (zip code) (country) Executed in County, State of, on the day of (month), 20 (year) .
+Signature of Candie date/Officeholder (Declarant)